Why the system had to exist

 Date & Time Picker

-Travel-critical component.
-Ships with range selection, blocked-date states, and a time picker, the most-requested component in v1.
+Travel-critical.
+Range selection, blocked-date states, time picker — the most-requested in v1.

 The system only matters if it shows up in production.
-Here is how foundations and components assemble into the AirIQ booking flow.
+Here’s how foundations and components assemble into the AirIQ booking flow.

 Search